Metronidazole (met-ro(h)-nide-ah-zole) 200 & 400 mg tablets

 If your doctor tells you to stop taking Metronide, or the medicines have passed their expiry date, ask your pharmacist what to do with any medicine that is left over.

 Metronide tablets come in two strengths:

-Metronide 200 mg and 400 mg tablets also contain dibasic calcium phosphate, maize starch, povidone, macrogol 400, hypromellose, magnesium stearate and talc (400 mg only).
+Metronide 200 mg and 400 mg tablets also contain calcium hydrogen phosphate, maize starch, povidone, macrogol 400, hypromellose, magnesium stearate and purified talc (400 mg only).